mozilla/DeepSpeech/README.md

 ./DeepSpeech.py --helpfull
 ```

-To get the output of this in a slightly better-formatted way, you can also look up the option definitions top `DeepSpeech.py`.
+To get the output of this in a slightly better-formatted way, you can also look up the option definitions in [`util/flags.py`](util/flags.py).

 For executing pre-configured training scenarios, there is a collection of convenience scripts in the `bin` folder.
 Most of them are named after the corpora they are configured for.
-Keep in mind that the other speech corpora are *very large*, on the order of tens of gigabytes, and some aren't free.
-Downloading and preprocessing them can take a very long time, and training on them without a fast GPU (GTX 10 series recommended) takes even longer.
+Keep in mind that most speech corpora are *very large*, on the order of tens of gigabytes, and some aren't free.
+Downloading and preprocessing them can take a very long time, and training on them without a fast GPU (GTX 10 series or newer recommended) takes even longer.

 **If you experience GPU OOM errors while training, try reducing the batch size with the `--train_batch_size`, `--dev_batch_size` and `--test_batch_size` parameters.**

-As a simple first example you can open a terminal, change to the directory of the DeepSpeech checkout and run:
+As a simple first example you can open a terminal, change to the directory of the DeepSpeech checkout, activate the virtualenv created above, and run:

 ```bash
 ./bin/run-ldc93s1.sh
 ```

-This script will train on a small sample dataset called LDC93S1, which can be overfitted on a GPU in a few minutes for demonstration purposes.
+This script will train on a small sample dataset composed of just a single audio file, the sample file for the [TIMIT Acoustic-Phonetic Continuous Speech Corpus](https://catalog.ldc.upenn.edu/LDC93S1), which can be overfitted on a GPU in a few minutes for demonstration purposes.
 From here, you can alter any variables with regards to what dataset is used, how many training iterations are run and the default values of the network parameters.

 Feel also free to pass additional (or overriding) `DeepSpeech.py` parameters to these scripts.
 Then, just run the script to train the modified network.